New Hampshire Sugar Maple Regeneration Project

 Volunteers must be willing to attend the initial training and travel to one of the four research sites for 4-6 days of work between May and mid-August, and be interested in continuing in subsequent years (barring unforeseen circumstances, of course).
 Some hiking and bushwhacking will be involved, as well as the typical annoyances of outdoor work (heat, wind, biting insects, etc.) but all worth it in the name of science!
 And sugar maples!

-Training for 2019 is currently full, but the Forest Society is collecting names of interested volunteers for coming years.
-If you are interested in becoming a citizen scientist volunteer for this project, please contact Carrie Deegan at email@example.com.
+If you are interested in becoming a citizen scientist volunteer for this project, please contact Carrie Deegan at firstname.lastname@example.org.
 We'll be happy to answer any questions you may have about the project and volunteer commitment.